Locker Room Policy

 Team supervisors will conduct a sweep of the locker rooms and changing areas before players arrive, and if the coaches are not inside the locker rooms, either an assistant coach or voluntary locker room monitors (each of which has been screened) will be posted outside of the locker rooms during periods of use.
 Doors will be left open only when adequate privacy is still possible, so that only participants (coaches and players), approved team personnel and family members are permitted in the locker room.

 Parents in Locker Rooms

-Except for players at the younger age groups (Atoms and Mites), we discourage parents from entering locker rooms unless it is truly necessary.
+Except for players at the younger age groups (Mites), we discourage parents from entering locker rooms unless it is truly necessary.
 If a player needs assistance with his or her uniform or gear, if the player is or may be injured, or a player’s disability warrants assistance, then we ask that parents let the coach know beforehand that he or she will be helping the player.
 Naturally, with our youngest age groups it is necessary for parents to assist the players getting dressed.
 We encourage parents to teach their players how to get dressed independently as early as possible.

 In circumstances where parents are permitted in the locker room, coaches are permitted to ask that the parents leave for a short time before and after the game so that they may address the players.
 As players get older, the coach may in his or her discretion prohibit parents from a locker room.

 Mixed Gender Teams

 Some teams consist of both male and female players.
 It is important that the privacy rights of all players are given consideration and appropriate arrangements made.
 All players are required to arrive at the rink wearing their hockey base layers or shorts and t-shirts (in good condition - no holes or tears in clothing) under their street clothes.
 All members of the team must have this minimum attire before entering a co-ed locker room so that no player of one gender has the opportunity to see players of the opposite gender in a state of dress/undress.